apenwarr/redo/README.md

     src.c

     # file: do/myprog.do
-    . do/helper.sh && redo-ifchange do/helper.sh  # <-- change path accordingly
+    redo-ifchange do/helper.sh && . ./do/helper.sh # <-- change path accordingly
     # (etc.)

 # Can I set my dircolors to highlight .do files in ls output?